googleapis/google-cloud-cpp/CONTRIBUTING.md

 1. From time to time your pull request may have conflicts with the destination branch (likely `master`), if so, we request that you [rebase][about-rebase] your branch instead of merging.
 The reviews can become very confusing if you merge during a pull request.
-Assuming you have recently synchronized your `master` branch (see above), the commands to rebase would be:
+You should first ensure that your `master` branch has all the latest commits by sycing your fork (see above), then do the following:
    ```console
    git checkout my-feature-branch
    git rebase master